These three books should be on every capitalist’s bookshelf:

 Free Market Economics, Third Edition: An Introduction for the General Reader by Steven Kates

 A return to supply-side economics making Say’s Law central to understanding economic phenomena.
+Politics is mixed.

 Market Education: The Unknown History by Andrew J. Coulson